utr1903/monitoring-lambda-with-opentelemetry/README.md

 ### Java

-- The `update` Lambda cannot be instrumented currently because of the [bug](https://github.com/open-telemetry/opentelemetry-lambda/issues/640).
+- The `update` Lambda cannot be auto-instrumented currently because of the [bug](https://github.com/open-telemetry/opentelemetry-lambda/issues/640).

 ## TODOs

+- Propagate trace context
 - Send metrics
 - Send logs (in context with traces)